Gold Auction Process

 The auction process involves following steps:

-b. if the Borrower fails to settle the dues within specified period as mentioned in the Intimation Notice mentioned above, the ‘Auction Intimation Notice’ will be served within four (4) days of issuance of the Intimation Notice informing the Borrower about initiation of auction of the pledged gold collateral.
+b.
+If the borrower(s) / legal heir(s) fail to settle the dues within the period specified in the Intimation Notice, an ‘Auction Intimation Notice’ shall be issued within seven (7) days from the date of such Intimation Notice, informing the borrower(s) / legal heir(s) about the initiation of the auction of the pledged gold collateral.

 ‘Auction Intimation Notice’ is served to realize any and all amounts outstanding under the Loan along with incidental expenses which will include all the costs/expenses (e.g. auction expenses, legal expenses, taxes, etc.) and the shortfall connected therewith.
 Also, the ‘Auction Intimation Notice’ will explicitly mention that in the event the realized value is not sufficient to discharge the outstanding under the Loan as mentioned hereinabove, BFL will initiate appropriate legal proceedings against the Borrower.